dogle-scottlogic/big-data/cassandra-vs-mariadb/blogoutline.md

 <!-- This is confusing - we need some chat about how writes are only written on READ -->
 Conversely, higher consistency levels give a higher likelihood of the data being up to date at a cost of lower availability and higher latency.
 The extreme example of `ALL` is instructive.
-The latency of the query will be determined by the slowest node in the cluster.
+The latency of the query will be determined by the slowest replica node in the cluster.
-If *any* nodes are down then the operation will not succeed.
+If *any* replica nodes are down then the operation will not succeed.
 **Fig 4** show the performance of the different consistency levels in a 5 node cluster with a replication factor of 3.
 As expected, higher consistency levels lead to higher latency.

 **Fig 4**